Tendai: Buddhahood with this very body

 A 12th century Japanese illustration of the nāga princess offering the jewel to the Buddha.
 This Lotus Sutra story was used by Tendai scholars to argue for sokushin jōbutsu.

 Another important doctrine in Japanese Tendai is that it is possible to attain "Buddhahood with this very body" (即身成佛 sokushin jōbutsu).
 This is closely related to the idea of original enlightenment.
-This idea was introduced by Saichō, who held that this described certain advanced practitioners who had realized the fifth degree of identity, though this attainment was a rare thing.
+This idea was introduced by Saichō, who held that this attainment described certain advanced practitioners who had realized the fifth degree of identity, though this was a rare thing.
 Saichō understood the Lotus Sutra to be the "great direct path" to Buddhahood which could be attained in this very body.
 Saichō saw the story of the Dragon king's daughter in the Lotus Sutra's Devadatta chapter as evidence for this direct path (jikidō) to Buddhahood which did not require three incalculable eons (as was taught in some forms of Mahayana Buddhism), but could be achieved in three lives or even one lifetime.
 Later Tendai scholars sent questions to Chinese Tiantai masters asking about this issue, and the answers also tended to be conservative.
 Tiantai monks like Tsung-ying accepted the idea that one could attain the fifth degree of identity in this life, but that this was applicable primarily to advanced practitioners who had already reached a high degree of spiritual maturity.

 However, the influence of esoteric Buddhism and the need to compete with the Shingon school led Tendai scholars to continue to explore ways to "shorten the path" and attain Buddhahood swiftly in one lifetime.
 Later Tendai scholars like Rinshō, and Annen were much more optimistic about sokushin jōbutsu, claiming certain esoteric practices could lead to Buddhahood rapidly in only one lifetime, while de-emphasizing the concern with achieving Buddhahood in future lives.
-They also further extended the application of this idea to individuals at the lower levels of the degrees of identity, arguing that one could jump over bodhisattva stages and attain Buddhahood without fully eradicating defilements.
+They also further extended the application of this idea to individuals at the lower degrees of identity, arguing that one could jump over bodhisattva stages and attain Buddhahood without fully eradicating the defilements.
 This idea, known as "realization by worldlings" (bon'i jōbutsu), posited that practitioners could gain Buddha-wisdom through the power of the Buddha's presence and the Taimitsu esoteric practices.
 According to Groner, this allowed "for the possibility that worldlings who still have some of the coarser defilements might experience sokushin jōbutsu."

 Other Tendai figures like Hōjibō Shōshin (1136–1220 or 1131–1215), an important Tendai commentator on Zhiyi's works, were more traditional and critical of ideas concerning the rapid realization of Buddhahood for everyone (without outright denying the possibility of Buddhahood in this body).
 For Shōshin, sokushin jōbutsu applied to those who had "superior religious faculties" because they "have previously practiced the various provisional teachings" in many previous lives.